BeibarysSaparbay/solutions_acmp/README.md

-# solutions_acmp
 # Solutions for ACMP Problems

-This folder contains my solutions for problems from the ACMP (Advanced Competitive Programming Moscow) platform.
+This folder contains my solutions for problems from the ACMP (Advanced Competitive Programming ) platform.

 ## About